 The Group has maintained a strong capital position.
-At 31 December 2012, our IGD surplus before final dividend is estimated at £5.1 billion (31 December 2011: £4.0 billion), generating very strong coverage of three times the requirement.
+At 31 December 2012, our IGD surplus before final dividend is estimated at $\pm 5.1$ billion (31 December 2011: $\pm 4.0$ billion), generating very strong coverage of 3 times the requirement.

 All of our subsidiaries continue to hold strong capital positions on a local regulatory basis.
-In particular, at 31 December 2012, the value of the estate of our UK with-profits funds is estimated at £7.0 billion (31 December 2011: £6.1 billion), while Jackson's risk-based capital (RBC)1 ratio was 423 per cent at 31 December 2012, excluding the gains on interest rate swaps under permitted practice, which if included would increase the RBC ratio to 478 per cent.
+In particular, at 31 December 2012, the value of the estate of our UK with-profit funds is estimated at $\pounds$ 7.0 billion (31 December 2011: $\pounds$ 6.1 billion), while Jackson's Risk-Based Capital (RBC) ratio was 423 per cent at 31 December 2012, excluding the gains on interest rate swaps under permitted practice, which if included would increase the RBC ratio to 478 per cent.

 Furthermore, on a statutory (Pillar 1) basis the total credit default reserve for the UK shareholder annuity funds also contributes to protecting our capital position in excess of the IGD surplus.
-Notwithstanding the absence of defaults in the period, at 31 December 2012 we have maintained our credit default reserves at £2.1 billion, representing 40 per cent of the portfolio spread over swaps, compared with 33 per cent at 31 December 2011.
+Notwithstanding the absence of defaults in the period, at 31 December 2012 we have maintained our credit default reserves at $\pounds$ 2.1 billion, representing 40 per cent of the portfolio spread over swaps, compared with 33 per cent at 31 December 2011.

-The delays in finalising the implementation measures for Solvency II prolong the uncertainty of the effective date of the capital adequacy regime, a major overhaul for European insurers.
+The delays in finalising the implementation measures for Solvency II prolongs the uncertainty of the effective date of the capital adequacy regime, a major overhaul for European insurers.
 We are supportive in principle of the development of a more risk-based approach to capital, but we have concerns as to the potential consequences of some aspects of the Solvency II regime under consideration.
 With the continued delays to policy development, the final outcome of Solvency II remains uncertain.
 Despite this uncertainty we remain focused on preparing for implementation of the new regime.